aldosalasrdz/aldosalasrdz/README.md

-### ¡Hey 👋!
+### ¡Hey!
 I'm Aldo Salas

-Student of Software Development Engineering at TecMilenio University.
+Student of Software Development Engineering at Universidad TecMilenio (Mexico).

 Interested in specializing as a backend developer.
 Learning how to build backends using TypeScript and Go, as well as system design and microservices.

-Helped translate some source code and documentation for the 'trekhleb/javascript-algorithms' repository, a very popular open source project with more than 169k stars on GitHub.
+Participated in the translation of the 'Linked List' markdown file from the popular [javascript-algorithms](https://github.com/trekhleb/javascript-algorithms) repository, which has been used by numerous developers around the world and has more than 169k stars on GitHub.
+My contribution helped to make this important information about data structures available in Spanish.

 #### Skills
 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E.svg?style=for-the-badge&logo=JavaScript&logoColor=black)